aichallengeiot/aichallengeiot.github.io/index.md

 **<u>Location:</u>** Virtual (online) - Zoom link will be provided to registered participants over a Slack channel, as described [here](http://sensys.acm.org/2020/howtoattend/).

+In addition, we will have a Gather.Town space for informal voice/video chats.
+The link will be provided soon.

 <br/>

 <script type="text/javascript">